You Can Cook Chicken Curry With Only 3 Ingredients!

 Once you know these are all you need, you can get creative!
 Swap out the chicken pieces for chicken fillets or even chicken chunks so it cooks even faster.
 Are you tired of the usual yellow chicken curry?
 Use a red curry or even a green curry paste or seasoning packet instead.
 Perhaps you love the super thick sauce of curries from Indian so you can use coconut cream instead of coconut milk.

 We disregard the oil and salt from this list because these are basic ingredients that everyone has in their kitchen at any given time.
 However, even if you run out of these two extra ingredients, you can still make the dish.
-If you're wondering how three ingredients can make chicken curry, this is the simplest way to make chicken curry:
+If you're wondering how three ingredients can make chicken curry, this is how to cook chicken curry with only 3 ingredients:

 - 1. In a large pot, heat oil.
 Add curry paste or curry powder, and saute until fragrant.